• Skip to main content

-In this post we learn how to use a transistor emitter follower configuration in practical electronic circuits, we study this through a few different example application circuits.
+In this post I have explained how to use a transistor emitter follower configuration in practical electronic circuits, we study this through a few different example application circuits.
 An emitter follower is one of the standard transistor configurations which is also referred to as common collector transistor configuration.

 Let’s try to first understand what’s an emitter follower transistor and why it’s called a common collector transistor circuit.